Richard Williamson: Views

 Williamson was viewed as being located towards the hardline end of the traditionalist spectrum, though he did not go quite so far as to espouse sedevacantism.

 Williamson held strong views regarding gender roles.
 He opposed women wearing trousers or shorts, attending college or university, or having careers.
 He urged greater "manliness" in men.
 He denounced the film The Sound of Music as "soul-rotting slush" and said that, by putting "friendliness and fun in the place of authority and rules, it invites disorder between parents and children."
-He was dismissive of Mother Teresa because of her supposedly 'liberal' views.
+He was critical of Mother Teresa because of her supposedly 'liberal' views.

+Antisemitism, Holocaust denial, and support for conspiracy theories

 Williamson supported conspiracy theories regarding the assassination of John F. Kennedy, and the World Trade Center controlled demolition conspiracy theory, denying that the September 11 attacks were foreign terrorist attacks and claiming they were instead staged by the U.S. government.
 He also said that the 7 July 2005 London bombings were an "inside job" and propagated rumours about the likelihood of a nuclear attack on the London Olympics in 2012.

 Williamson expressed antisemitic views.
 He called Jews the "enemies of Christ" and urged their conversion to Catholicism.
 He said that Jews and Freemasons contributed to the "changes and corruption" in the Catholic Church.
 He stated that Jews aim at world dominion and believed The Protocols of the Elders of Zion to be authentic.
 Williamson denied that he was promoting hatred, identifying the contemporary enemies of the faith as "Jews, Communists and Freemasons".
 He argued that "Anti-Semitism means many things today, for instance, when one criticizes the Israeli actions in the Gaza Strip.
 The Church has always understood the definition of anti-Semitism to be the rejection of Jews because of their Jewish roots.
 This is condemned by the Church."

-Since the late 1980s, Williamson was accused of Holocaust denial.
-Citing the pseudoscientific Leuchter report, Williamson denied that millions of Jews were murdered in Nazi concentration camps and the existence of Nazi gas chambers and praised Holocaust denier Ernst Zündel.
+From the late 1980s, Williamson was accused of Holocaust denial.
+Citing the pseudoscientific Leuchter report, Williamson denied that millions of Jews were murdered in Nazi concentration camps and the existence of Nazi gas chambers and praised German Holocaust denier Ernst Zündel.
 During an interview on Swedish television recorded in Germany in November 2008, he stated: "I believe that the historical evidence is strongly against, is hugely against six million Jews having been deliberately gassed in gas chambers as a deliberate policy of Adolf Hitler", and "I think that 200,000 to 300,000 Jews perished in Nazi concentration camps, but none of them in gas chambers."